chrisprice/chrisprice.github.io/blog/2020/10/18/index.md

 ## What would I do differently?

-Nothing actually.
+Not a lot really.
 This is one of the very few projects that hasn't left any sense of instant or steadily accumulating regret.
 They've held up well for 2 years now and show no real signs of wear.

+If I was nit-picking I'd say they're a little too tall, maybe by 5mm or so.
+That means that the slight movement in them can be enough if you step on them in the wrong way, to cause the plastic sills on the doors to creak.